List of Mini limited editions: Mini 35

 The 35 did not come with alloy wheels as standard.
 An automatic transmission was offered as an option.
 This limited edition was also offered in France, Italy and Japan, although it was identified by different names in those markets.
+The Japanese version was called the Mini Classic 35 and was painted more somber colors than the UK versions, coupled with a leather interior with piping to match the exterior.

 Four hundred left-hand drive Mini 35 cars were also built for export to the Netherlands and Germany late in the model year (November 1994).
-They were painted British Racing Green Metallic and had all-leather interior with piping trim that matched the exterior color.
+These were painted British Racing Green Metallic and had all-leather interior with piping trim that matched the exterior color.
+Some references were painted in black edition.
 They had 13-inch alloy wheels and extended wheel arches.
-The LHD cars also had the same silver coachlines, special decals, and a special wood-rimmed steering wheel with a 35th Anniversary horn button.
-Only a few were sold and the rest rebadged and sold as 1995 models.
+The LHD cars also had the same silver lines, special decals, and some units with a special wood-rimmed steering wheel and 35th anniversary horn button.
+Only a few were sold and the rest were rebadged and sold as 1995 models.